Cypho-Dyas/tesmith_portolio/1 - Covid Data Analysis/README.md

 ![Covid Cases Dashboard](https://github.com/Cypho-Dyas/tesmith_portolio_projects/blob/main/1%20-%20Covid%20Data%20Analysis/Covid%20Cases%20Dashboard.PNG)

-The first dashboard tracks global covid cases and allows the user to filter down to a specific country if interested by either using the dropdown filter at the top of the page or clicking on any other location based element present on the dashboard (e.g., map, bar/bubble charets, etc.) Alternatively, users can get aggregated data for an entire continent by clicking on any of the continent elements displayed.
+The first dashboard tracks global covid cases and allows the user to filter down to a specific country if interested by either using the dropdown filter at the top of the page or clicking on any other location based element present on the dashboard (e.g., heatmap, bar/bubble charets, etc.) Alternatively, users can get aggregated data for an entire continent by clicking on any of the continent elements displayed.
 The KPI's at the top will update based on your selection as long as the data is available.

-The map at the top highlights the countries who have had the most cases per million people.
+The heatmap at the top highlights the countries who have had the most cases per million people.
 This statistic normalizes the data between countries by focusing the count of cases around a derived unit of the populace and therefore was a great candidate for the map.
 There are still many variables that could contribute to the number of cases a country has at any given time per million people (land barriers, spread of populace, etc.) but at a high level the cases_per_million data tells a great global story.

 Users can also hover over any country on this map to get a brief timeline of the new cases reported throughout the pandemic to easily assess which portion of which years had the most cases for any individual countries assuming the data was present in the dataset.
 This is a great tool for quickly comparing case spikes between two countries to get a better idea of who may have had better covid prevention measures in place at any given time.